Skip to main content

 Growing up in South Bend, Ind., and educated from elementary through graduate school under the auspices of the Congregation of Holy Cross, Dr. Johnston received his B.A. in Theology and English, M.A. in Theology (Liturgy), and Ph.D. in Theology from the University of Notre Dame.

 During this time he had varying roles in the development of three documents published by the U.S. Catholic Bishops — Our Hearts Were Burning Within Us, the National Directory for Catechesis, and Co-Workers in the Vineyard of the Lord.
 He also served on the Board of Directors of NALM (the National Association for Lay Ministry), with terms as Vice-Chair and as Chair.
-From 2007–2011 he chaired the Task Force for the Revision of the National Certification Standards, a project of the Alliance for the Certification of Lay Ecclesial Ministers (member organizations of ACLEM are NALM, NFCYM, NCCL, NPM, and FDLC – see http://www.lemcertification.org).
+From 2007–11 he chaired the Task Force for the Revision of the National Certification Standards, a project of the Alliance for the Certification of Lay Ecclesial Ministers (member organizations of ACLEM are NALM, NFCYM, NCCL, NPM, and FDLC – see http://www.lemcertification.org).
 During the late 1990s he was a member and Co-Secretary of NACARE (the National Advisory Committee on Adult Religious Education of the then-USCC Department of Education).
-Since 2001 he has been on the Advisory Board of the Worship Renewal Grants Program of the Calvin Institute of Christian Worship, Calvin College (Grand Rapids, MI).
+From 2001-23, he served on the Advisory Board of the Worship Renewal Grants Program of the Calvin Institute of Christian Worship, Calvin College (Grand Rapids, Mich.).

-After twenty-seven years in Church ministry, Dr. Johnston joined the faculty of the Department of Religious Studies in 2006, with specific responsibilities in the area of pastoral ministry.
-He currently serves as Director of MA Programs for the Department.
+After 27 years in Church ministry, Dr. Johnston joined the faculty of the Department of Religious Studies in 2006, with specific responsibilities in the area of pastoral ministry.

 "Co-Workers in the Vineyard of the Lord was published by the U.S. Catholic Bishops in 2005 to provide 'a common frame of reference for ensuring that the development of lay ecclesial ministry continues in ways that are faithful to the Church's theological and doctrinal tradition and that respond to contemporary pastoral needs and situations' (p.
 6).
 This vision carries on the Second Vatican Council's dual agenda of ressourcement and aggiornamento, and offers it as a methodological touchstone to guide and inspire the way forward so that the growth and development of lay ecclesial ministry continues to serve and strengthen the ministerial life of the Church in the most collaborative and fruitful way possible.